claywares/cogc-site/src/ch01-02-ipr.md

 Supplementary Notes:
 - IPR as a Learning Process: One aspect that might not be immediately apparent is the learning culture IPR fosters.
 As teams reflect on past decisions, both successes and failures, they gather insights that inform future decisions.
 This feedback loop not only improves the IPR process but also helps the organization build a shared understanding of how decisions impact long-term outcomes.
-- Balance between Rigor and Flexibility: While IPR is designed to ensure comprehensive decision-making, it’s important that the process does not become overly rigid.
+- Balance between Rigor and Flexibility: While IPR is designed to ensure comprehensive decision-making, it's important that the process does not become overly rigid.
 Teams should balance rigor with agility—making sure the framework adapts to the urgency and scale of the decision at hand.
 For instance, not all decisions require the same level of formal review, and overburdening teams with process could be counterproductive.
-- Cultural Impact: Over time, as IPR becomes embedded in your organization’s culture, it may serve to align the company’s values (such as transparency, accountability, and collaboration).
+- Cultural Impact: Over time, as IPR becomes embedded in your organization's culture, it may serve to align the company's values (such as transparency, accountability, and collaboration).
 By consistently involving multiple stakeholders and ensuring documentation, IPR helps create a culture where decisions are made in a democratic, informed manner.

 Check template [here](./ch01-02-01-ipr-template.md).